 Just like white chocolate panna cotta, it’s very important that you use a good quality chocolate and not a couverture.
 I always use a dark chocolate, with 73 % of cocoa content, that I enjoy eating.
 But you can use any.
 It’s also very important that you use butter and eggs at room temperature.
 Just leave them out on the counter ahead of baking.

 The best way to bake this cake is a day before and let it cool overnight.
-You can serve this irresistible tart with a nice scoop of vanilla ice cream, fruits, whipped cream or eat it just like that.
+You can serve this irresistible tart with vanilla custard, a nice scoop of vanilla ice cream, fruits, whipped cream or eat it just like that.
 I guarantee you that this will become your one and only chocolate cake recipe.

 So if you guys are looking for a delish chocolate cake that really does melt in your mouth, then let’s get started!
-Don’t forget to check out this apple tart.

 Best chocolate tart ever step-by-step recipe